 \section{Conclusion}

 In this work, we have provided systematic approximations for the ME of the real time propagator for time dependent Hamiltonians, based on explicit integrations of Lagrange interpolation formula.
 We also tested their performance along with other existing expressions.\cite{blanes-bnm40,Iserles-ptmpes357} All of these expressions rely on evaluation of Hamiltonians at discrete values of time and are applicable to any kind of time dependent Hamiltonian that can be approximated by low order polynomials within each time interval.
-We have tested these fourth order and sixth order expressions for a two-state Hamiltonian with sinusoidal time dependences, Eq. (\ref{eq:Hamiltonian}).
+We have tested these fourth order and sixth order expressions for a two-state Hamiltonian with sinusoidal time dependences given by eq \ref{eq:Hamiltonian}.

 All the plots of errors with respect to the value of time step, $\delta t$, confirm their expected order of accuracy.
-Among the fourth order expressions, we find that Eq. (\ref{eq:u3}) works fairly well considering its simplicity and efficiency.
-Although further test for other forms of Hamiltonian are still needed for more definite conclusion, the results provided here suggest that Eq. (\ref{eq:u3}) can serve as a useful expression for a broad range of problems involving general time dependent Hamiltonian such as in {\it ab initio} quantum dynamics\cite{castro-jcp121,goings-wcms2017} and quantum evolution of thermal ensembles.\cite{voth-jcp91,voth-acp93,jang-cen1,jang-jcp124}
+Among the fourth order expressions, we find that eq \ref{eq:u3} works fairly well considering its simplicity and efficiency.
+Although further test for other forms of Hamiltonian are still needed for more definite conclusion, the results provided here suggest that eq \ref{eq:u3} can serve as a useful expression for a broad range of problems involving general time dependent Hamiltonian such as in {\it ab initio} quantum dynamics\cite{castro-jcp121,goings-wcms2017} and quantum evolution of thermal ensembles.\cite{voth-jcp91,voth-acp93,jang-cen1,jang-jcp124}

 All the expressions derived and tested here can be employed for numerical time evolution for a broad class of time dependent Hamiltonians and thus can be utilized for calculating observables in time resolved spectroscopy, quantum control, and quantum sensing.
 Even when the Hamiltonian is independent of time, the approximate ME expressions can be used for solving the dynamics in the interaction picture with respect to a reference Hamiltonian.
 Similarly, they can also be utilized for the open system quantum dynamics when the reduced system density operator is solved in the interaction picture with respect to the zeroth order system Hamiltonian.